 Easy Mountain Biking Trails for Families in Marin

-Mountain biking is an extremely popular activity in Marin, and for good reason—it was invented right here on the slopes of Mt.
+It goes without saying that mountain biking is an extremely popular activity in Marin, and for good reason—it was invented right here on the slopes of Mt.
 Tamalpais!
 There's really nothing quite like a ride down the trail, and it's a great activity for the whole family.

 Get your kids started on cross-country cycling by trying out some of these easy, bike-friendly Marin trails.
 All you'll need is a mountain bike or other off-road capable bicycle and a helmet.
-(Make sure you bring plenty of water and some snacks, too.)
+(Make sure you bring plenty of water and some healthy snacks, too.)

 When riding with kids on the trails, make sure you teach them the basics of mountain biking courtesy to ensure a happy co-existence with other trail users:

 - Watch out for hikers and runners and let them know you're coming by ringing a bike bell or simply saying "hello."
 If you're coming up behind a hiker or group of hikers a polite "on your left" or "behind you" is usually appreciated.
 Don't assume a hiker or runner has seen you until they acknowledge your presence.
-Make it a practice to be polite and yield the right of way to hikers and runners when necessary, but don't forget to say "thanks" to people who yield to you on the trail.
+Make it a practice to be polite and yield the right of way to hikers and runners when necessary, and don't forget to say "thanks" to people who yield to you on the trail.

 - When riding with slow-moving kids, be aware that there could be faster and more experienced cyclists on the trail; always yield the trail and scoot over for them.

 - You'll often find horseback riders on the trails listed here.
 Many horses are scared of bikes, and there's no way of knowing how skilled a rider is.
 Always yield the right of way to horses, and dismount your bikes when you encounter them, preferably when you're at least 50 feet away.
 Most horseback riders really appreciate this, and kids always love looking at horses, so everybody wins!